Hylozoic/zome-explorer/README.md

 ```

 Find the dna.json in the dna folder of your holochain project, once you've built it.
-To get the websocket url, add the following to your conductor config, replacing \[yourport\] with a port number
+To get the websocket url, add the following to your conductor config, replacing \[yourport\] with a port number and \[yourinstanceid\] with the instance id specified elsewhere in the conductor config

 ```
 [[interfaces]]
 id = "websocket_interface"

     [[interfaces.instances]]
-    id = "hylo-chat"
+    id = [yourinstanceid]

     [interfaces.driver]
     type = "websocket"